timchen0326/US_presidential_election_forecast_2024/README.md

 ## Statement on LLM Usage

 Aspects of the code were written with the assistance of ChatGPT-4o.
-The abstract and introduction were crafted using ChatGPT-4o and ChatGPT-o1.
+The abstract and introduction were crafted using ChatGPT-4o.
 The entire chat history is saved in other/llm_usage/usage.txt.